dev0652/about/README.md

 - images are served in webp format and have been optimized with Squoosh
 - images have been de-retinized in four different sizes which are loaded using `srcset` and `sizes` attributes

-### Color themes
+### Color schemes

-- light and dark color themes that can be switched manually or pick browsers current color theme
+The website features light and dark color schemes and a three-position theme switch.
+By default, the switch is set to 'auto', meaning that the website follows the system / browser current mode.
+If a dark or light color scheme is switched on manually, it will override the system setting.

+- the color scheme choice is saved in localStorage and restored on next visit
+- th majority of images (including the ones in this readme.md) are also available in light and dark versions and react to the selected color scheme

 ## Page load and best practices